z3301/DigImgProc_01/README.md

 1. Clone or fork the repository.
 2. Open MATLAB.
 3. Open the `Zimmerman_Assignment01v2_0_0.mlx` Live Script.
-4. Select all control parameters.
-5. Click "Run" at the bottom.
+4. Follow the instructions in the Live Script.

 ## Notes